Button

 <nys-button size="lg" id="button3" name="button3" label="Large"></nys-button>

-<nys-button fullWidth size="sm" id="button4" name="button4" label="Small Full"></nys-button>
+<nys-button fullWidth size="sm" id="button4" name="button4" label="Small full"></nys-button>

-<nys-button fullWidth size="md" id="button5" name="button5" label="Medium Full"></nys-button>
+<nys-button fullWidth size="md" id="button5" name="button5" label="Medium full"></nys-button>

-<nys-button fullWidth size="lg" id="button6" name="button6" label="Large Full"></nys-button>
+<nys-button fullWidth size="lg" id="button6" name="button6" label="Large full"></nys-button>

 Variant